libsdl-org/SDL/docs/README-winrt.md

    navigate to "Add", then choose "Existing Item...".
 2. navigate to the directory containing SDL's source code, then into its subdirectory, 'src/main/winrt/'.
 Select, then add, the following files:
+   - `SDL_winrt_main_NonXAML.cpp`
-   - `SDL3-WinRTResources.rc`
+   - `SDL2-WinRTResources.rc`
-   - `SDL3-WinRTResource_BlankCursor.cur`
+   - `SDL2-WinRTResource_BlankCursor.cur`
-3. For the next step you need a C++ source file.
-   - If your standard main() function is implemented in a **C++** source file, use that file.
-   - If your standard main() function is implemented in a **plain C** source file, create an empty .cpp source file (e.g. `main.cpp`) that only contains the line `#include <SDL3/SDL_main.h>` and use that file instead.
-4. Right click on the C++ source file from step 3 (as listed in your project), then click on "Properties...".
+3. right-click on the file `SDL_winrt_main_NonXAML.cpp` (as listed in your project), then click on "Properties...".
-5. in the drop-down box next to "Configuration", choose, "All Configurations"
+4. in the drop-down box next to "Configuration", choose, "All Configurations"
-6. in the drop-down box next to "Platform", choose, "All Platforms"
+5. in the drop-down box next to "Platform", choose, "All Platforms"
-7. in the left-hand list, click on "C/C++"
+6. in the left-hand list, click on "C/C++"
-8. change the setting for "Consume Windows Runtime Extension" to "Yes (/ZW)".
+7. change the setting for "Consume Windows Runtime Extension" to "Yes (/ZW)".
-9. click the OK button.
+8. click the OK button.
 This will close the dialog.

 **NOTE: C++/CX compilation is currently required in at least one file of your app's project.
 This is to make sure that Visual C++'s linker builds a 'Windows Metadata' file (.winmd) for your app.
 Not doing so can lead to build errors.**

-For non-C++ projects, you will need to call SDL_RunApp from your language's main function, and generate SDL3-WinRTResources.res manually by using `rc` via the Developer Command Prompt and including it as a <Win32Resource> within the first <PropertyGroup> block in your Visual Studio project file.
+For non-C++ projects, you will need to call SDL_WinRTRunApp from your language's main function, and generate SDL2-WinRTResources.res manually by using `rc` via the Developer Command Prompt and including it as a <Win32Resource> within the first <PropertyGroup> block in your Visual Studio project file.